 - where the undertaking has received rescue aid and has not yet reimbursed the loan or terminated the guarantee, or has received restructuring aid and is still subject to a restructuring plan

 - in the case of an undertaking that is not an SME, where, for the past 2 years: (1) the undertaking's book debt to equity ratio has been greater than 7.5 and (2) the undertaking's EBITDA (earnings before interest, tax, depreciation and amortization) interest coverage ratio has been below 1.0.

-Grants provided more than the SMFAA will not be granted to applicants that were defined as an ‘undertaking in difficulty’ on 31 December 2019.
-The ‘undertaking in difficulty’ does not apply to small and micro companies (less than 50 employees and less than £9 million turnover) providing the business is not subjective to collective insolvency proceedings.
+Grants provided for more than the SMFAA will not be granted to applicants that were defined as an ‘undertaking in difficulty’ on 31 December 2019.
+The ‘undertaking in difficulty’ does not apply to small and micro companies (less than 50 employees and less than £9 million turnover) providing the business is not subject to collective insolvency proceedings.